 Focusing on design elements like navigation and information separately through wireframing (page layout) is required.
-With this, the information design will be presented in a clearer manner – in a way that the users understand.
+With this, the information design will be presented in a more precise manner – in a way that the users understand.
 The last process would be thinking about how the site should function.

 Wireframes are typically low fidelity skeletal formats that developers slowly build into becoming high fidelity bespoke formats.
-Low-fi wireframes are reviewed by the project team.
-In fact, the goal is encouraging discussion and deeper thought about the redesign.
+The project team reviews low-fi wireframes.
+The goal is encouraging discussion and deeper thought about the redesign.

 An interactive prototype is a working simulation of the to-be-redesigned website.
 The goal is taking task flows, sketches, and wireframes into the two-dimensional realm.
-Through this, the developers, and together with the clients (if possible), are enabled to determine the interactions behind the components.
+Through this, the developers, together with the clients, are enabled to determine the interactions behind the components.
 In some instances, small interactive prototypes may be required for each feature and functionality.

 - Testing and revising user interface